apostrophecms/uploadfs/README.md

 uploadfs
 ========

-Copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files.
+uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files.
 Includes both S3-based and local filesystem-based backends.
-The API offers the same conveniences with both backends:
+The API offers the same conveniences with both backends, avoiding the most frustrating features of each:

-* Parent directories are created automatically as needed
+* Parent directories are created automatically as needed (like S3)
-* Content types are inferred from file extensions
+* Content types are inferred from file extensions (like the filesystem)
-* Files are automatically marked as being readable via the web when using S3
+* Files are always made readable via the web)

 You can also remove a file if needed.

 There is no API to retrieve information about existing files.
 This is intentional.
 Constantly manipulating directory information is much slower in the cloud than on a local filesystem and you should not become reliant on it.
 Your code should maintain its own database of file information if needed, for instance in a MongoDB collection.

+## API Overview

 Here's the entire API: